 Jim Gash (JD '93) began his term as the eighth president and chief executive officer of Pepperdine University on August 1, 2019.
 The first alumnus to lead Pepperdine as president, Gash has served the University in a professional capacity since 1999.
-Prior to assuming the presidency, he was the associate dean for strategic planning and external relations at the Pepperdine School of Law, where he provided operational oversight for many signature development initiatives.
-As a 20-year Pepperdine Law professor, his primary areas of focus included evidence, torts, and international human rights.
+Prior to assuming the presidency, he was the associate dean for strategic planning and external relations at the Pepperdine Caruso School of Law, where he provided operational oversight for many signature development initiatives.
+As a 20-year Caruso Law professor, his primary areas of focus included evidence, torts, and international human rights.

 Recognized globally for his transformative work in international justice reform, Gash has devoted himself to advancing the rule of law in developing countries and, since 2010, has visited Uganda nearly 30 times with Pepperdine students and alumni to support the country's judiciary, having served as a specialist advisor to the High Court of Uganda since 2012.